Consulting Services

 Audit prices start at $100

-If a full-time Product Designer is a luxury your organization doesn’t have yet, there are ways I can offer support without being fully integrated.
+If a full-time Product Designer is a luxury your organization doesn’t have yet, there are ways I can offer support without being integrated to your development team during the workday.

-An experience audit of your system or website and documenting pain-points is an inexpensive but impactful place to start.
-I will provide the top 3-5 focus areas and propose impacts and an action plan based on your team’s bandwidth, provide referrals or offer other ways I can help.
+An experience audit of your system and pain-points documentation is an inexpensive but impactful place to start.
+I will provide 3-5 focus areas, along with their impacts.
+I’ll also provide an action plan based on your team’s bandwidth or propose alternate methods if you can’t address the issues with your in-house team.

 For more details around prices and services, email me at saraogles@gmail.com.